 Then she asked me again, stressing every word she said, “Are you sure that was all you did?”

 “Well, no!”
 I grunted, annoyed.
-“Before that, I walked around the hotel and slaughtered everyone below the age of sixteen or above the age of sixty-five because they’re all lazy motherfuckers who don’t contribute to the federal budget.
-This valuable member of the community I actually killed by mistake!”
+“Before that, I walked around the hotel and slaughtered everyone below the age of sixteen or above sixty-five because they’re all lazy motherfuckers who don’t contribute to the federal budget!
+This valuable community member here, I actually killed by mistake.”

 Lara slowly scratched the back of her head, trying to think.
-I gathered that it helped her decide whether I joked about saving the federal budget or not.
-Then she approached the corpse to get a better look.
+I gathered it helped her decide whether I joked about the federal budget or not.
+Then, she approached the corpse to get a better look at it.

 “Aww, it doesn’t look pretty!”
 She announced her judgment after a while.